ohasis/cse15l-lab-reports/Lab Report 1.md

 For example, you might consider these:

-`rgb(9, 105, 218) cd ~`

-`cd`

-`ls -lat`

-`cat /home/linux/ieng6/cs15lsp23/public/hello.txt`
+`cd ~`: change the directory to the specified path.

+`ls -lat`: lists all files and folders in the path, which is `-lat` in this instance.

+`cat /home/linux/ieng6/cs15lsp23/public/hello.txt`: concatentate two files together.
+Because there is only one file mentioned in this case, the terminal will simply print out `hello.txt`.

+`pwd`: print working directory, which indicates the path a program may use to determine the location of a specific file.

-One command I tried was `ls -lat`, which returned the following:
+The first command I tried was `ls -lat`, which returned the following:

 ![Image](step2.jpg)

 A second command I tried was `pwd`, the result of which is returned below.

-`pwd` stands for print working directory and, as the acronym suggests, prints the working directory, which indicates the path a program may use to determine the location of a specific file.

 ![Image](step4.jpg)